chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/screen.md

 }
 ```

-We also need to change the `AppComponent` component to render the `InboxScreenComponent` (eventually, we would use a router to choose the correct screen, but let's not worry about that here):
+We also need to change the `AppComponent` component to render the `InboxScreen` component (eventually, we would use a router to choose the correct screen, but let's not worry about that here):

 ```diff:title=src/app/app.component.ts
 import { Component } from '@angular/core';